analogdevicesinc/msdk/USERGUIDE.md

 The role of a _BSP_ is to provide a hardware abstraction layer for the initialization and management of board-level hardware such as serial interfaces, pushbuttons, LEDs, external peripheral devices, TFT displays, etc. which will vary between evaluation platforms.
 The BSP abstraction layer also improves code portability to custom devices.

+???+ note "ℹ️ **Note**"
     The first task when opening or creating any project is to ensure the BSP is set correctly.

 ### How to Set the BSP